 The Université Toulouse 1 Capitole and the University of Mannheim introduced this program to promote the exchange of and among students across borders and to help them gain additional skills.
 This additional qualification lends extra value to your law degree and has the potential to boost your career prospects both in France and in Germany.

 You will spend your first two years of study at the University of Mannheim as a regular student.
-However, you will already have to apply for the program in the second semester of your first year of study, because linguistic and subject-specific preparation for your period of study abroad will start when you reach your second year of study.
+However, you will already have to apply for the program during your third semester (see deadlines below) in Mannheim, because linguistic and subject-specific preparation for your period of study abroad will start when you reach your second year of study.
 Courses in French law regularly offered by visiting scholars from the University of Toulouse in Mannheim complement your preparation activities.

 You will spend your third year of study at the University of Toulouse, where you will pursue in-depths studies of French law.
 You will focus on French private law, civil law, and corporate law, as well as the four freedoms of the EU during your first semester in Toulouse.
 During your second semester in Toulouse, you will primarily look into French constitutional law and attend specialization modules in civil law.
 You will gain profound knowledge of the French legal system.
 After your stay in France, you will return to the University of Mannheim to complete your final year of study.